Meet the Maker: Gabe from Alpin Mountain Co.

 For a company that’s been around for just over a year, every aspect of the business is polished, or at least as polished as Gabe wants it to be.
 A backcountry explorer at heart, he understands the importance of aesthetic but never sacrifices function for form.
 More importantly he builds his gear with distinct purpose (more on that later) and for a certain type of person, the type of person that he’d like to hang out with.

 One day Gabe was drinking coffee, looking for a project to work on between semesters when he noticed his friend’s sewing machine sitting idle with some spare material placed conveniently next to it.
-He loved packing his gear into the backcountry but was never fully satisfied with the backpacks he’d used to do so, so he drew a simple rucksack and went to work designing it with the extra materials.
-The finished product turned out to be Gabe’s first pack and he still has it to this day.
+He loved packing his gear into the backcountry but was never fully satisfied with the backpacks he’d used to do it, so to fill time he drew a simple rucksack and went to work designing it with the extra materials.
+The finished product turned out to be Gabe’s first pack (he still has it to this day).
 Energized by the initial success he continued to tinker.
-Working with different material samples that continued to show up next to the sewing machine, experimenting with putting them together.
+Working with different material samples that continued to show up next to the sewing machine, experimenting with putting them together in different ways.
 He loved the craftsmanship and artistic nature of the work.

 Down the street from his house in Ventura was an auto upholstery shop and inside that shop was a leather jacket business.
 Gabe was looking for work and was eager to learn more about textile sewing so he applied for and got a job.
 It was this experience that paved the way for Gabe to perfect the art of patterning.
 In case you’re unfamiliar, patterning is the technique used for sewing two pieces of material together, specifically the part where you account for the overlap, or the “seam-allowance”.
 According to Gabe, “you have to sew an overlap of ⅜” to ½” to get a good seam, which is easy if you are working with straight lines or rectangular objects.
 If you were to make something 3-dimensional with curves, a basketball for example, you might imagine the pattern shapes and seams are more variable in their overlap.”
 This was the point in his progression where he really started to dial his designs.